-Finally, it is worth emphasizing that frameworks which require learners to succeed only on full and computable data presentations are weaker than frameworks which require learners to succeed on all full data presentations, computable and uncomputable, for the simple reason that there are more data presentations of the latter type (Figure 7).
-Learners successful in these more difficult frameworks (mentioned in Section 4.2) are more robust in the sense that they are guaranteed to succeed even when the data presentations to which they are exposed are not computable.
-The fact that there are feasible learners which can learn interesting classes of languages under strong definitions of learning (e.g. PAC-learnable classes) underscores how powerful those learning results are.
+Finally, it is worth emphasizing that frameworks which require learners to succeed only on complete and computable data presentations are weaker than frameworks which require learners to succeed on all complete data presentations, computable and uncomputable, for the simple reason that there are more data presentations of the latter type (Figure 7).
+Learners successful in these more difficult frameworks (mentioned in Section 4.2) are more robust in the sense that they are guaranteed to succeed for any data presentation, even uncomputable ones.
+The fact that there are feasible learners which can learn interesting classes of languages under such strong definitions of learning underscores how powerful the positive learning results in these frameworks are.

-5.2 Correct reactions
+5.4 Right reactions